absurditiesmedia/newliteracy-blog/src/content/post/defining-new-designs-jensens-boxes.md

     alt: "newliteracy business card image passed through letterpress then displayed in the terminal "
 ---

-The Boxes command line tool takes a block of text and wraps it in one of 50 some frames listed with `boxed -l` and specified by the user with `boxes -d` the text can either be piped into boxed or a file containing the text may be passed as as an argument `cat <file> | boxes -d <design>` or `boxes -d <design> <file>`.
-If you're like me, you can resist the urge to create an ascii design when prompted so, I've written this quick guide to help you understand how it all works.
+The "Boxes" command line tool takes a block of text and wraps it in one of 50 some frames listed with `boxed -l` and specified by the user with `boxes -d` the text can either be piped into boxed or a file containing the text may be passed as as an argument `cat <file> | boxes -d <design>` or `boxes -d <design> <file>`.
+If you're like me, you can't resist the urge to create an ascii design when prompted so, I've written this quick guide to help you understand how it all works.

 Here's an example from the file `boxes-config` located in `$HOME/.config/boxes/boxes-config` new designs can be added to the end of this file: